anhttran/extreme_3d_faces/README.md

 ```
 	sudo apt-get install libhdf5-dev
 ```
-- Install **Dlib C++ library** Dlib should be compiled to shared objects.
+- Install **Dlib C++ library**.
+Dlib should be compiled to shared objects.
 Check the comments in its CMakeList.txt.
 ```
 	(http://dlib.net/)
 ```